-Disclosure: *I received an ARC of this book for free from the author itself in exchange for honest review.
+Disclosure: *I received an ARC of this book for free from the authors themselves in exchange for honest review.
 The opinions expressed are my own and are based on my observations while reading this novel.*

 I know I’ve been inactive for almost a month, I think and I’m really sorry for that.
 Well, the reason is so obvious – school thing.
 Stuff like this, task like that are what mostly I’ve been doing these past few days due to you know vacation is coming and I got to do this seriously – not mentioning my upcoming OJT as it is a prerequisite for our course.
 Well, I honestly on hiatus mode for the past weeks but since it is summer (vacation) and I just only to do a little bit work, my schedule would be fine now and everything would be going to be back to normal again.